cs334s24/zip-system/README.md

 This file serves as a way to recursively download folders from AWS S3.
 It utilizes the `sh` library.

-First and foremost, you must download the AWS Cli here: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
+First and foremost, you must download the AWS CLI here: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html

 After you clone the repo you will have to create a virtual environment and install the necessary requirements